 Marion loves to learn languages ( she is currently learning German) and already has 5 under her belt!
 She is based in a charming city in France, called Lyon, where she lives with her boyfriend, Joanny (really great guy), and their newly adopted dog, Pen Duick (Celtic for 'little black head').

-Before we get to her delicious dish, we asked her a few questions about French cuisine...
+Before we get to her delicious dish, we asked her a few questions about the French cuisine.

 France has a wide variety of foods and depending on each region, you’ll find different dishes.
-For example, the Alsace region is very well known for its charcuterie, while in Provence, ratatouille is one of the symbols of Mediterranean food.
+For example, the Alsace region is very well known for its « choucroute », while in Provence, « ratatouille » is one of the symbols of Mediterannean food.
 Each region is different and has its own specialty.

-Some of the most famous and traditional foods are Boeuf Bourguignon, Coq au vin, Onion soup, Duck confit, and Escargots (they are delicious!).
-Cheese, of course, cannot be left off of this list!
+Some of the most famous and traditional foods are « Boeuf Bourguignon », « Coq au vin », Onion soup, Duck confit, Escargots (they are delicious!).
+Cheese is of course cannot be forgotten on this list!

-I’ve chosen this recipe because Summer is approaching and zucchinis, tomatoes, and eggplants are in season and showing up everywhere in food stalls.
-It’s a simple recipe to make, especially when compared to other French recipes which demand more technique and patience.
+I’ve chosen the Ratatouille recipe as Summer is approaching and zucchinis, tomatoes, eggplants are showing up everywhere on food stalls.
+It’s a simple recipe to make compared to other French recipes that demand more technique and patience.

 Ratatouille is also a dish my grandma used to cook a lot when I was visiting her in the South of France.
 I just love all the flavors of this recipe because it reminds me of my childhood and the summers I spent in Provence.